Avow: Elisabeth Kübler-Ross book collection (2019)

 No, of course I haven't read all of them.
 Nor would I really relish looking round at a group of books every one of which I'd already read.
 "La chair est triste, hélas ! et j'ai lu tous les livres," as Stéphane Mallarmé once put it: "The flesh is sad, alas, and I've read all the books."

-I have read a pretty sizeable percentage of them, though, some many times, and am gradually working my way through the others.
+I have read a pretty sizeable percentage of them, though, some several times, and am gradually working my way through the others.
 Interestingly enough, not all book collectors actually do this.
-There are even some library collections which boast of including only uncut copies, unread and unseen by any human eye.
+There are even some library collections which boast of including only uncut copies, unread and never-to-be-seen by any human eye.

 That's all very well, but my collection exists for use, not ornament.
-There are a few that are kind of old and delicate, and those I might choose to read in a library copy instead, but most of them I read regardless of any risk to their spines or their ancient acidic paper.
-It is, after all, a large part of my job, as well as my leisure (though generally somewhat different books).
+There are a few books which are kind of old and delicate, and those I might choose to read in a library copy instead, but most of them I read regardless of any risk to their spines or their ancient acidic paper.
+It is, after all, a large part of my job, as well as my leisure (though generally somewhat different books are involved).

 I am, one might say, a reading machine - by necessity as well as inclination.